charming-art/pycharming/docs/docs/migration.md

-# Processing&P5.js to Charming
+# Migration

-Charming implements most of Processing's APIs related to 2D, which can be found [here](./api/readme.md).
+Charming implements most of Processing's APIs related to 2D, which can be found [here](/docs/api/readme).
 But due to the grammar differences between Python and Java and different design purposes, there are some differences between the usage of Charming and Processing&P5.js.

 This article is going to show the main difference between them and help you migrate from Processing&P5.js to Charming quickly.